 Muted brightness (1,000nits)

 Watching an OLED TV for the first time is genuinely a pure ‘whoah!’ moment.
 So smooth, fluid, colourful and contrasty are the images that it's really hard to go back to your old LCD or plasma TV.
-Does that mean OLED the flat TV tech we’ve been waiting for?
+Does that mean OLED is the flat TV tech we’ve been waiting for?

 Almost as flat as wallpaper, organic light-emitting diode (OLED) is a breakthrough moment for TVs.
 Critically, it emits its own light, so the huge backlight used by most TVs isn’t there.
 As well as being slim, in an OLED display each pixel self-illuminates, so you can control images at an individual pixel level.

 In an OLED panel, organic films are placed between semiconductors, then supplied with an electrical current, which effectively means that each and every pixel can be switched on and off individually.
 This process simultaneously uses less power to create more brightness, and makes total black possible.

-So video that features both darkness and extreme brightness, such as a star-filled night sky, looks realistic.
+So any video that features both darkness and extreme brightness, such as a star-filled night sky, looks realistic.
 With unlimited contrast, it means the whitest whites and the darkest blacks – and everything in between.
 Expect eye-popping color, and, crucially, lightning-fast response times.
 There are downsides to OLED too though: it’s very expensive, and no one is quite sure how long panels will last.

 What is LCD & LED?